 Director since 2005

 Mr. Orr was appointed President and Chief Executive Officer of Power Financial in 2005.
-He also serves as a director of Power Corporation and a number of Power group subsidiaries, including Great-West Lifeco, IGM Financial, London Life, Canada Life Financial, Crown Life, Putnam Investments, Investors Group, and Mackenzie Financial.
-He chairs various Executive, Investment, Compensation, and Governance and Nominating Committees of several of these companies and their affiliates.
-Mr. Orr is Chairman of the Board of IGM Financial, Putnam Investments, Investors Group, and Mackenzie Financial.
+He also serves as a Director of Power Corporation and is a Director and Chairman of a number of Power Financial subsidiaries, including Great-West Lifeco, London Life, Canada Life, Putnam Investments, IGM Financial, Investors Group, and Mackenzie Financial.

 Director since 2010

 Since 2003, Mrs. Roy has been an invited Fellow at CIRANO, the Centre interuniversitaire de recherche en analyse des organizations and was nominated Chair of the Board in 2012.
 She was the President of the Conseil des arts de Montréal from 2006 to 2012.
 She serves as a director of Intact Financial Corporation, Montréal International, and the Université de Montréal, where she has acted as Chancellor and Chair of the Board since 2007.

 Over the course of her career, she has held a number of senior executive positions, including Senior Vice-President of the International Air Transport Association (IATA), President and Chief Executive Officer of Télémedia Communications Inc., Executive Vice-President of Air France, Senior Vice-President of the Laurentian Group, and President and Chief Executive Officer of the Montreal Urban Community Transport Commission (MUCTC).
 She has worked in various capacities with the Québec Department of Transport.